|Academic Profile |

 Assoc Prof Lu Lanyuan

-●Assistant Professor, Division of Structural and Computational Biology, School of Biological Sciences, Nanyang Technological University, Singapore: Since September 2011.
+●Assistant Professor, School of Biological Sciences, Nanyang Technological University, Singapore: 2011-2017.

 ●Computational Postdoctoral Fellow, Computation Institute, Argonne National Laboratory: 2010-2011.

 ●Postdoctoral research fellow, Department of Chemistry, University of Chicago: 2010.

 ●Postdoctoral research fellow, Department of Chemistry and Center for Biological Modeling and Simulation, University of Utah: 2007-2010.

 |●Developing computational methods for multiscale modeling of biomolecular systems.

 ● Coarse-grained simulations of biomembranes, peptides, and proteins.

 - Cloud Application and Database for Protein Functional Motions